Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 - Conduct X-rays or CT scans to study bone and tissue structure

 Not all cases of foot pain are related to plantar fasciitis.
-While it is a common running injury, there are other potential causes for foot pain.
+While it is a common running injury, there are other potential causes of foot pain.
 A big reason why it’s important to receive a proper diagnosis is that it requires different treatment methods than other foot injuries.
 Be sure to rule out these other ailments before beginning treatment to avoid wasting your time and money:

 - Heel Spurs: Often found in patients with this condition, this is not the cause of that injury nor a symptom of it.
 It is a buildup of calcium that causes a protrusion in the heel.